Kong/docs.konghq.com/src/gateway/understanding-kong/loadbalancing.md

-Every Service that has been defined with a `host` containing a hostname (instead of an IP address) will automatically use DNS-based load balancing if the name resolves to multiple IP addresses, provided the hostname does not resolve to an `upstream` name or a name in your DNS hostsfile.
+Every Service that has been defined with a `host` containing a hostname (instead of an IP address) will automatically use DNS-based load balancing if the name resolves to multiple IP addresses, provided the hostname does not resolve to an `upstream` name or a name in your DNS hostfile.

 The DNS record `ttl` setting (time to live) determines how often the information is refreshed.
 When using a `ttl` of 0, every request will be resolved using its